 Section 7: Economic impact of COVID19 responses (Response2covid19 / Oxford Supertracker)

-This session will focus 1) on the impact of NPIs and economic responses to COVID-19 on economic outcomes such as consumption, income, well-being and equity, and 2) issues around the costs vs. efficacy effects of NPIs on both economic and public health outcomes.
-This section will bring together economists, management scholars and public health researchers studying the PHSM impact of COVID-19.
+This session focused 1) on the impact of NPIs and economic responses to COVID-19 on economic outcomes such as consumption, income, well-being and equity, and 2) issues around the costs vs. efficacy effects of NPIs on both economic and public health outcomes.
+This section brought together economists, management scholars and public health researchers studying the PHSM impact of COVID-19.

-This section brings together quantitative papers with a causal approach.
-The section´s focus will be the quantitative evaluation of the impact of PHSMs and economic responses to COVID-19 on different economic outcomes such as income, well-being or equity.
-Management and finance scholars are welcome to present papers related to the impact of lockdowns on financial performance or measures of stock uncertainty.
-Empirical papers comparing the relative costs and efficacy effects of NPIs are also welcome.
-The session shall focus on economic questions related to COVID-19.
-The section´s focus will be to invite papers using different PHSM datasets and following different approaches.
+This section brought together quantitative papers with a causal approach.
+The section´s focus was the quantitative evaluation of the impact of PHSMs and economic responses to COVID-19 on different economic outcomes such as income, well-being or equity.
+Management and finance scholars were welcome to present papers related to the impact of lockdowns on financial performance or measures of stock uncertainty.
+Empirical papers comparing the relative costs and efficacy effects of NPIs were also welcome.
+The session focused on economic questions related to COVID-19.
+The section´s focus was to invite papers using different PHSM datasets and following different approaches.

 Format: PP, YS